bbc/simorgh/CONTRIBUTING.md

 If you have a breaking change in a commit, prefix the commit message with `BREAKING CHANGE:`

+### Versioning and Changelog

+All changes to simorgh require a package version bump, following [semver](https://semver.org/) as close as possible.
+Changes must also be noted in our [CHANGELOG.md](https://github.com/bbc/simorgh/blob/latest/CHANGELOG.md) and include a high level description of what the change is, with the package and pull request numbers.

 ### Naming conventions

 - Component and Container directories should be capitalised as per the React convention, e.g. `/Headline/`